 A trip to Japan is not just your ticket to discovering the fascinating culture of the country, but also experiencing their highly intriguing and varied traditional cuisine.
 Talk about food in Japan, and the first thing that comes to mind is sushi.

 It’s not until you visit Japan that you realize how tough it can be to order a plate of sushi.
-You have probably gorged on your favorite Japanese dish countless times at the sushi bar close to your office or home, but tasting sushi in Japan is something you will likely hold close to your heart and remember for the rest of your life.
+You’ve probably gorged on sushi roll after sushi roll at the Japanese restaurant close to your office or home, but tasting sushi in Japan is something you will likely hold close to your heart and remember for the rest of your life.

-If it’s your first time in a dedicated sushi bar or restaurant in Japan, then you may feel overwhelmed with the options.
+If it’s your first time in a dedicated sushi bar or restaurant in Japan, then you may feel overwhelmed with the many different types of sushi available to you.
 Some types of sushi may not be familiar to you even if you consider yourself the expert back home.

-To make it easier for you to understand what’s on the menu and on your plate, we have created this first-hand guide to help you get to grips with the different types of sushi you can get in Japan.
-Read on to find out more about this tempting dish of rice, nori, and everything in between and over it.
+To make it easier for you to understand what’s on the menu and on your plate, we have created this first-hand sushi guide to help you get to grips with the different types of sushi you can get in Japan.
+Read on to find out more about this tempting dish of rice, nori seaweed, and everything in between and over it.

 Save This on Pinterest!No time to read this guide on the different types of sushi in Japan?
 Click on the save button and pin it for later!